 The solution is the 12 Week Year by Brian P Moran & Michael Lennington.

 You can finish this book in a few hours in one sitting.

-I strongly recommend you read the book, and in this article I will highlight the key points on the 12 Week Year.
+I strongly recommend you read the book, and in this article, I will highlight the key points on the 12 Week Year.

-Instead of setting long-term (12 month goals), you are encouraged to set goals within the 12 week Time-frame.
+Instead of setting long-term (12-month goals), you are encouraged to set goals within the 12 weeks Time-frame.
 The purpose of the shortened time-frame is that it creates a sense of urgency.
 This is important, as it keeps you focused on your goals.
 We tend to be more productive when we attach a deadline that is closer rather than many months out.
-For example, we have heard few of our co-workers who tell us they want to slim down just in time for a wedding event they are attending this summer.
+For example, we have heard a few of our co-workers who tell us they want to slim down just in time for a wedding event they are attending this summer.
 And surprisingly, they do get it done, they get in shape just in time for the event.

 Do you remember the assignment in school that you were supposed to submit it on Wednesday morning to get your credits?